karollynecosta/aws_solutions_architect-associate/README.md

 FSx for Windows: NFS for Windows Server
-FSx for Lustre: High Performance Computing Linux file system EBS volume: Network storage for one Ec2 instance at a time Instance Storage: Physical store for your EC2
-Storage Gateway: File gateway, Volume Gateway(cache & stored), Tape Gateway Snowball / Snowmobile: to move large amount of data to the cloud, physically
+FSx for Lustre: High Performance Computing Linux file system EBS volume: Network storage for one Ec2 instance at a time Instance Storage: Physical store for your EC2, 135,000 IOPS Storage Gateway: File gateway, Volume Gateway(cache & stored), Tape Gateway Snowball / Snowmobile: to move large amount of data to the cloud, physically
 Database: for specific workloads, usually with indexing and querying